NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Authentication-Plugin.md

 ## Authentication in MSBuild

 Similar to dotnet.exe, MSBuild.exe is by default non interactive the MSBuild.exe authentication mechanism is device flow.
-To allow the restore to pause and wait for authentication, call restore with `msbuild /t:restore /p:NuGetInteractive="true"`.
+To allow the restore to pause and wait for authentication, call restore with `msbuild -t:restore -p:NuGetInteractive="true"`.

 ## Creating a cross platform authentication plugin